skijl/Programmer-Advices/interview/JavaCore.md

 * Compiled then interpreted
 * Memory management (Garbage Collector)
 * Robust exception handling
+* Pointers are not used in Java because:
+    - It's unsafe
+    - Increases complexity of the program since Java known for its simplicity
+    - JVM is responsible for implicit and user doesn't have direct access to memory
 ### 2 Step Execution
 1) Source code compiled to bytecode
 2) Run on JVM